mmower/passport_control/README.markdown

       mock( @content ).foo { "foo!" }
     end

 Works in a context where you pass `@content` into your test (e.g. a unit test) but does not work where the code under test retrieves the object itself using `find` and friends.
+I keep running into this with controller methods.

 Typically you must resort to `any_instance` (if available) or mocking your model class itself to ensure your pre-mocked instnace is returned by `find` which gets awkward in cases where you access this instance via other instances or collections.
 Maybe you've wished you could tell Rails "Mock method #foo of record 13" instead?
 That's where Passport Control comes in.